ibm-cloud-docs/sap/sap-ibm-metrics-collector-linux.md

    ```
    {: pre}
 1. Paste your [API key](#api-key) when prompted.
 If you don't have an API key, see [Getting an {{site.data.keyword.cloud_notm}} API key](#get-api-key).
-1. Check to make sure that the `sap-metric-service` is running after the installation is complete.
+1. Check to make sure that the IMCS is running after the installation is complete.
 The service status displays `active` when it is ready.

    ```
    sudo systemctl is-active sap-metrics-collector